fyrst-digital/shogun/readme.md

 }
 ```

-## Include Template components in your Theme config
+## Include template components in your Theme config
 To use the Shogun Template components you have to include these in your `theme.json` Theme config under the `views` property:

 ``` json